ulivz/vue-codemirror-component/README.md

 - Type: `(theme: string): Promise<void>`
 - Required: `true`

-  Runs when the editor's theme changes, you can use the `import()` syntax, and you can also use a third-party asynchronous load library.
+  Runs when the editor's theme changes, you can use the `import()` syntax, and also supports a third-party asynchronous load library.

   ```js
   loadTheme(theme) {